 Titling and the Flow of Purchasing and Selling Real Estate in an IRA

 When purchasing real estate in your IRA, understand that the IRA is listed as the owner on all documents.
-The title on the contract will read: Midland IRA, Inc. FBO (your name) IRA #xxxxx.
+The title on the contract will read: Midland Trust, Inc. FBO (your name) IRA #xxxxx.

 You must complete a Buy Direction Letter that is supplied by Midland and we work with the closing agent from that point.
 As the IRA owner, you are responsible for reviewing and approving all closing documents to ensure the details of the purchase are correct, but Midland signs the contract on behalf of your IRA as the buyer.